 The Hearing Board shall be given access to other relevant information in the Reporting and/or Responding Party's student file, including prior student conduct history.
 This information shall have personally identifiable student information redacted and be prepared for review by the Hearing Board.
-The Reporting and/or Responding Party shall have access to this information prior to its presentation to the Board and shall have an opportunity to respond via a written statement to be provided to the Board.
+The Reporting and/or Responding Party shall have access to this information prior to the live hearing and shall have an opportunity to respond directly, orally and in real time by the party's advisor and never by the party personally.
 Only information related to the information presented from the Reporting and/or Responding Party's student file shall be permitted in this statement.

 The Reporting Party and Responding Party shall have the opportunity to present a statement to the Board describing the impact of the case on them.
-This statement may be presented to the Board in writing or in person.
-If presented in person, the Board will not ask any questions of the individual present.
-Any advisor who may be present may not make any statements to the Board.
-If both the Reporting Party and Responding Party wish to make in-person statements to the Board, they shall not be present in the room together.
+This statement must be presented to the Board in writing.
+The Board will not ask any questions regarding the individual's statement.
 To the extent either party requires support in preparing such a statement, the University will provide assistance.